Personal Data Protection Policy ( "POLICY" )

 NHCS need not seek consent from staff (including volunteers and part-time workers) for purposes related to the staff’s work in NHCS.
 However, staff’s consent shall be obtained if such purpose is unrelated to their work.
 Staff shall be informed that their personal data may be disclosed to public and arrangements may be made to limit such disclosure with mutual agreement.

-3.5 Consent withdrawal
+3.5 Withdrawal of Consent

 Any individual may withdraw their consent to the use and disclosure of their personal data at any time, unless such personal data is necessary for NHCS to fulfill its legal obligations.
 NHCS shall comply with the withdrawal request, and inform the individual if such withdrawal will affect the services and arrangements between the individual and NHCS.
 NHCS may cease such services or arrangements as a result of the withdrawal.